ananthamurthy/rho-matlab/README.md

 [Original lab note on this.](https://labnotes.ncbs.res.in/bhalla/key-table-important-function-and-configuration-scripts-rho-matlab)

 ### 1) Synthesis
-The first step is the get a good quality recording ([_BioRxiv_](https://www.biorxiv.org/content/10.1101/2022.01.01.474717v2)) or generate realistic time series waveforms.
+The first step is the get a good quality recording ([_BioRxiv version_](https://www.biorxiv.org/content/10.1101/2022.01.01.474717v2)) or generate realistic time series waveforms.
 Next, these waveforms (real or synthesized) will be carefuly curated and used to create synthetic cells and datasets, as cells, trials and frames, by rearranging events based on pre-configured parameters (see below).
 A batch of such test standard datsets is then used to compare the various analysis algorithms.

 |**Name**|**Description**|**File Location**|
 |---|--------------------------|-------------------------|